So if the Son makes you free, you will be free indeed. - John 8:36

 Christ has set us free to live a free life.
 So take your stand!
 Never again let anyone put a harness of slavery on you. - Galatians 5:1, MSG

-It’s impossible to write everything there is to say about freedom in a simple article like this one, however my hope is to offer a few thoughts that may help us think a little deeper about freedom and this may be a welcomed signpost for us along the way.
 Often, we embrace - with great enthusiasm – the idea of freedom from _____________.
 You can insert sin, death, fear, lies, anxiety, manipulation, financial struggle, relational challenges, sickness, oppression, abuse, religious obligation and a host of other things.
-These are real challenges that many people face and I, like many of you have and perhaps are still crying for freedom from these things.
+These are real challenges and I, like many of you have and perhaps still are crying for freedom from these things.

 Since we’re free in the freedom of God, can we do anything that comes to mind?
 Hardly.
 You know well enough from your own experience that there are some acts of so-called freedom that destroy freedom.
 Offer yourselves to sin, for instance, and it’s your last free act.
 But offer yourselves to the ways of God and the freedom never quits.
 All your lives you’ve let sin tell you what to do.
 But thank God you’ve started listening to a new master, one whose commands set you free to live openly in his freedom! - Romans 6:16-18